-The cdr delete server command deletes a database server from the global catalog.
+The cdr delete server disables a database server from participating in Enterprise Replication.

-Element Purpose Restrictions Syntax

-server_group The database server group "Long

-0 1 must be currently defined in Enterprise Replication.
-Identifiers" on page A-3
+Element Purpose Restrictions Syntax server_group A database server's group entry in its INFORMIXSQLHOSTS file and the global catalog.
+"Long Identifiers" on page A-3

 The following table describes the option to the cdr delete server command.